Aircraft Landing Gear Systems Market Size and Share

 Aircraft Landing Gear Systems Market Analysis by Mordor Intelligence

-The aircraft landing gear systems market size is USD 12.76 billion in 2026 and is projected to reach USD 18.42 billion by 2031, reflecting a 7.62% CAGR over the forecast period.
+The aircraft landing gear systems market size is expected to grow from USD 11.82 billion in 2025 to USD 12.76 billion in 2026 and is forecasted to reach USD 18.42 billion by 2031 at a 7.62% CAGR over 2026-2031.
 Composite struts, electromechanical actuation, and sensor-rich assemblies are transitioning from prototypes to high-rate production, providing suppliers with a path to premium pricing on narrow-body and military platforms.
-Demand is amplified by a production backlog that exceeds 17,000 commercial jets, with Airbus and Boeing targeting a combined 1,200 single-aisle deliveries in 2026, each shipset worth USD 1.5 million to USD 2.0 million.
+Demand is amplified by a production backlog exceeding 17,000 commercial jets, with Airbus and Boeing targeting a combined 1,200 single-aisle deliveries in 2026, each shipset valued at USD 1.5 million to USD 2.0 million.
 Defense programs add resiliency: F-35, F-15EX, and tanker replacements require ruggedized gear that tolerates rough-field operations and stealth-driven packaging constraints.
 Urban air mobility (UAM) platforms from Joby and Archer are expected to enter low-rate production in 2026, creating a niche for additive-manufactured titanium components that reduce lead times from 12 months to six weeks.
 Finally, digital-twin maintenance platforms, led by Safran, Collins, and Honeywell, reduce unscheduled removals by 25% and reshape aftermarket economics toward condition-based overhaul models.

 Key Report Takeaways